 Biology Indicators Category Indicator Explanation Instream Biological Communities Native Richness Richness, or the number of species or taxa, is a measure of community health, can be applied at a variety of scales (reach to basin to statewide), and can be related to modifications in flow.
 May also use proportions such as the proportion of native to non-native species.
-Relative Abundance The number of organisms of a particular species as a percentage of the total community Fish Flow sensitive species Sportfish Prey species Imperiled species Intolerant species Fish are useful indicators because: they occupy a range of habitats and have a variety of life histories that are generally known their position at various levels of the aquatic food chain provides an integrative view of the watershed they are useful for examining both direct toxicity and stressful conditions by looking at indicators such as missing species or depressed growth and reproduction they are valued by the public There are many species of fish in the river and all of them cannot be studied individually.
+Relative Abundance The number of organisms of a particular species as a percentage of the total community Fish Flow sensitive species Sportfish Prey species Imperiled species Intolerant species Fish are useful indicators because: • they occupy a range of habitats and have a variety of life histories that are generally known • their position at various levels of the aquatic food chain provides an integrative view of the watershed • they are useful for examining both direct toxicity and stressful conditions by looking at indicators such as missing species or depressed growth and reproduction • they are valued by the public There are many species of fish in the river and all of them cannot be studied individually.
 Those that may warrant study include: flow sensitive species, sportfishes, prey species, imperiled species, and intolerant species.
-Benthic invertebrates mussels riparian plants other vertebrates These may be appropriate as indicators.
+Benthic invertebrates These may be appropriate as indicators.
 Instream Habitat Habitat Quality and Quantity for Key Species Involves relating suitable habitat (microhabitat) and flow for key species.
 Habitat attributes may include current velocity, depth, substrate and cover; other attributes may be important for some species.
 Mesohabitat Area and Diversity This indicator stems from the knowledge that diverse habitats support diverse communities.
 Mesohabitat analysis provides a quantifiable relationship between larger scale habitat (e.g. riffles, runs, pools) area and flow; habitat diversity can be derived from same data.
 Uses biological data for all species in a community (e.g., fish species) to define the attributes of each mesohabitat.

-Table 11.
-List of Biology indicators and their importance to the instream flow study. --- --------
+Table 11 (cont.).
+List of Biology indicators and their importance to the instream flow study.

-Biology Indicators ndicators Category Indicator Explanation Riparian Habitat Vegetation Age class distribution of riparian species Riparian species richness and diversity Density % Canopy cover These are key components in assessing the diversity, health, and functionality of riparian habitat and ensuring that adequate riparian species are present for recruitment and maintenance of the ecosystem.
+Biology Indicators Category Indicator Explanation Riparian Habitat Vegetation These are key components in assessing the diversity, health, and functionality of riparian habitat and ensuring that adequate riparian species are present for recruitment and maintenance of the ecosystem.
 Riparian plants typically must maintain contact with the water table, so their presence and diversity is an important indicator of soil moisture (water table) characteristics.
 The listed vegetation parameters can be correlated with important riparian functions, such as stream bank stabilization, temperature dynamics, and nutrient cycling.
-SoilsRiparian soil types In the absence of riparian vegetative indicators, soil characteristics identified by the soil survey database can be used to determine past or present hydrologic influence and hence historical riparian area extent.
-HydrologyGradient of inundationBase flow levels Periodic occurrence of flood (overbanking) flows, associated channel dynamics and the preservation of base flows capable or sustaining high floodplain water tables are essential to maintaining the health of riparian ecosystems.
+Soils • Riparian soil types In the absence of riparian vegetative indicators, soil characteristics identified by the soil survey database can be used to determine past or present hydrologic influence and hence historical riparian area extent.
+Hydrology Periodic occurrence of flood (overbanking) flows, associated channel dynamics and the preservation of base flows capable of sustaining high floodplain water tables are essential to maintaining the health of riparian ecosystems.
 Groundwater depths can be sampled and coupled with surface water data to produce a probability of inundation curve.
 Overbanking flow requirements can be modeled.